scalar-labs/scalardb/docs/getting-started-with-scalardb-on-cassandra.md

 scalar.db.password=cassandra
 ```

-For the details of the configuration, please refer to [ScalarDB Configurations](configurations.md).
+For details about configurations, see [ScalarDB Configurations](configurations.md).

-Please follow [Getting Started with ScalarDB](getting-started-with-scalardb.md) to run the application.
+To run the application, follow the instructions in [Getting Started with ScalarDB](getting-started-with-scalardb.md).